lukslimaa/tomedescontos/README.md

 ## Acknowledgments

-* I would like to thank Buscape for providing me an outstanding API which give me an opportunity to show the min and max prices, and a bunch of other informations really relevant to help us, users, to pick the right promo.
+* I would like to thank Buscape for providing me an outstanding API which gave me an opportunity to show the min and max prices, and a bunch of other informations really relevant to help us, users, to pick the right promo and make a big deal.